Jump toUpdate content

 systemctl enable apache2.service

 Download the pre-required packages and repositories to install PHP.
-Then, update the apt packet cache.
+Then, update the apt package cache.

 sudo apt-get install -y software-properties-common